If you have any queries or concerns regarding SEND, please email the SEN team at firstname.lastname@example.org.

 How is the support, and the impact it has on learning, assessed?

 In order to ensure that intervention and support has the maximum impact, it is important that school and home work in partnership.
 We can offer advice and practical ways that you can help your child at home.
 We regularly offer workshops on supporting children across the curriculum, and our Inclusion team are available to give further support.
-Parents will be invited into school on a termly basis to review their child’s Individual Learning Plan (ILP) and to look at new targets for the coming term, and parents of children with an Education, Health and Care Plan (EHC) (or a Statement of Special Educational Needs) will be invited into school to participate in the annual review.
-ILPs, and the targets set, are also discussed and shared with the children.
+All pupils with a Special Educational Need have a One Page Profile, detailing their strengths, areas of difficulty and how they are best supported.
+These are written in conjunction with the pupils, and are sent to parents.
+These are reviewed at least twice a year.
+Parents of children with an Education, Health and Care Plan (EHC) will also be invited into school to participate in the annual review.

-If a parents has any concerns regarding the support being given, they can contact the SENDCo, Paul Sanchez, the Inclusion Manager, Rebecca Riley, or the Governor for SEND, Lynne Lowe.
+If a parent has any concerns regarding the support being given, they can contact the SENDCo/Inclusion Manager, Mrs Riley, or the governor for SEND, Mrs Zaidi.

 Where can I find further information?

-Please see our SEND policy and Inclusion policy (available here or at the school office) for more information on our SEND policies and practices.
+Please see our SEND policy and Inclusion policy (available here (SEN) and here (Inclusion) or at the school office) for more information on our SEND policies and practices.
 Our SEND Information Report can be downloaded here and details of our accessibility plan are here.